The paragraphs below give a good idea about accommodation offered in this shore-side cottage.

 The images at the foot of the page show some more of the details in the cottage.
 Do also take a look at the Gallery page where you will get some idea about the cottage's location.

-Taobh na Dachaidh (pronounced Tiv or Tayv na Dakkie) offers beautiful self-catering holiday accommodation comprising kitchen / dining room, sitting room, three bedrooms (two doubles and one twin) and a bathroom.
+Taobh na Dachaidh (pronounced Tayv or Tiv na Dakkie) offers beautiful self-catering holiday accommodation comprising kitchen / dining room, sitting room, three bedrooms (two doubles and one twin) and a bathroom.
 One of the double bedrooms is downstairs as is the bathroom.

 Ardaneaskan is a small hamlet of around two dozen houses, with a mixture of permanent residents and holiday homes.
 The cottage is a real 'home from home' - warm, cosy and full of character.
 There is plenty of parking in the car park just a few paces walk from the cottage.
 Please note that access is made by walking down a gravel and grass track of around 50 metres distance.
 Taobh na Dachaidh is a no-smoking cottage.

 Heating is provided by storage heaters in the kitchen, sitting room and bathroom and by a panel heater in the downstairs bedroom.
 Warmth from downstairs easily keeps the upstairs bedrooms warm as the heat rises up the central staircase.
-With the insulation that was installed during the renovation process, there should not be much need for too much heating, though it is there for when things do get cold, as they sometimes do in Scottish Highland winters!
-And to add to the cosiness within the cottage, the sitting room has an open fireplace which guests are welcome to use (firelighters, kindling and coal can be purchased from the garage in Lochcarron).
+And to add to the cosiness within the cottage, the sitting room has an open fireplace which guests are welcome to use (firelighters, kindling and wood can be purchased from the garage or Spar in Lochcarron - we don't provide them).

 The sections below give more details about the accommodation in the cottage and the images at the bottom of the page further illustrate the excellent facilities.